KathiraveluLab/Viseu/modules/smart-contracts/README.md

 ## Viseu-Network
-The viseu-network directory is a modified version of the hyperledger favric test network which can be used for proof of concept.
+The viseu-net directory is a modified version of the hyperledger fabric test network which can be used for proof of concept.
 To instantiate the network from the smart contracts module:
 - Run Bootstrap.java

 A local hyperledger fabric is now started on your machine.